TheOdinProject/curriculum/contributing.md

-# Contributing
+# Contributing to the Curriculum

 This project is very much a work-in-progress and benefits heavily from the contributions of everyone from students to teachers to developers.
+This file will show you how and what to contribute to the curriculum.

-## What to Contribute
+## WHAT to Contribute

 ### 1. Content